Fermat/FCR/readme.txt

 e.g. :l examples/inner2.rs
 This will check and load a given file (please consult the files in examples/ for the format and grammar).
-The checkings in this case are: guardness check, type check and proof check.
+The checkings in this case are: type checking and proof checking.

 The following commands assume a file containing rewrite rules is loaded without errors, we will use examples/inner2.rs as running example.